-1. Feed Summary
+Feed Summary

 Feed hygiene, together with hygiene requirements in the primary production of food, continue to be the focus of animal feed interventions.
-It is closely related to farm animal health and welfare complaints and they are often considered together.
+It is closely related to farm animal health and welfare complaints, and they are often considered together.
+The pandemic brought a slow start to the planned inspections and alongside the impact of disaggregation, the target visits were not met.